gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 We define a `Solution` as being **a set of compatible Systems**, i.e. that do not have any overlaps between their components.
 All possible `Solutions` are combinatorially explored and consist in all possible sets of compatible `Systems`.

-A scoring scheme enables to separate between sets of `Solution`.
+A scoring scheme enables to separate between sets of `Solutions`.
 A **Solution's score** is basically the **sum of its Systems' scores**.
 The overall procedure of exploring the space of all possible `Solutions` while finding the optimal one, i.e. that with the maximal score, is performed at once using a graph solution to this problem, implemented in the ``networkx package``.

-We create a graph where each potential systems are vertex we create an edge between two vertex if they do not share any components.
+We create a graph where each potential system is a vertex, and we create an edge between all possible pairs of vertices if they do not share any components.
-Once the graph is created we looking for the maximal clique which maximize the score.
+Once the graph is created we looking for the maximal clique which maximizes the score.
-This allows to provide the user with one, or multiple `Solutions` that have the **best score possible** among all combinations of compatible Systems.
+This allows to provide the user with one, or multiple `Solutions` that have the **best score possible** among all combinations of compatible `Systems`.

    .. image:: ../_static/msf_functionning_step5.svg